-The In Guardia Parade happens every Sunday from 11am, lasts about 40 minutes, and is currently held at the Grand Master’s Palace/President’s Palace (depending on who you’re talking to they use different labels).
+The In Guardia Parade happens every Sunday from 11am, lasting about 40 minutes.
+IT currently takes place at the Grand Master’s Palace/President’s Palace (depending on who you’re talking to they use different labels).

 Tickets cost €7, which was surprising until I looked at the number of volunteers, the intricacy of the costumes, and the obvious time and attention to detail they all put into this show.

-You can buy tickets at the door; check with the Tourist Information Centre in case of inclement weather to see if the event has been canceled.
+You can buy tickets at the door; check with the Tourist Information Centre in case of inclement weather to see if they cancel the event.

 Our Visit to the In Guardia Parade in Valletta

 Off to Valletta we went on a Sunday morning bus filled with…a ton of tourists all headed to Valletta.
 So much for trying to blend in and look local!